 Does HMRC Monitor International Transfers?

 Yes — indirectly.
-HMRC doesn’t monitor individual transfers in real time, but financial institutions are legally required to file Suspicious Activity Reports (SARs) with the National Crime Agency if a transfer raises concerns.
+HMRC doesn’t monitor individual transfers in real time, but financial institutions are legally required to file Suspicious Activity Reports with the National Crime Agency if a transfer raises concerns.
 For legitimate transfers with clear documentation, this process is invisible to you.

 Do You Have to Pay Tax on Money Transferred Abroad?